Unboxed-Software/solana-course/content/intro-to-anchor.md

 Anchor uses macros and traits to generate boilerplate Rust code for you.
 These provide a clear structure to your program so you can more easily reason about your code.
 The main high level macros and attributes are:

-- `declare_id` - a macro for declaring the program’s on-chain address
+- `declare_id` - a macro for declaring the program’s onchain address
 - `#[program]` - an attribute macro used to denote the module containing the program’s instruction logic
 - `Accounts` - a trait applied to structs representing the list of accounts required for an instruction
 - `#[account]` - an attribute macro used to define custom account types for the program